nzx9/SL-NIC-Decoder/README.md

   <li>First 2 characters(98) give the last two digits of birth year(1900 + 98 = 1998)</li>
   <li>Next 3(765) characters give information about gender and birth month and day</li>
   <li>If value of 3rd character to 5th character is higher than 500 that means gender is female, if it less than 500 means gender is male</li>
-  <li>If gender is female, have to substract 500 from 3rd character to 5th character, then take the month and day accoding to the number of days in each month(January: 31, February: 29, March: 31, April: 30, ...)</li>
+  <li>If gender is female, have to substract 500 from 3rd character to 5th character(765 - 500), then take the month and day accoding to the number of days in each month(January: 31, February: 29, March: 31, April: 30, ...)</li>
 </ul>

 <b>12 Character NIC | Ex: 199876543210</b>